Motorola MTX900 discriminator.

 Pins 1 and 2 on accessory connector (top of radio) are used to output signal to a modified speakermic.
 Photo shows pinout of accessory connector as viewed from top of radio.
 Since a regular speakermic wouldn't be used on this radio again, foil between (Pins 1-2) was de-soldered and cut with a hobby knife.

 The radio's receiver range is 935-941 mhz.
-Frequencies can be changed with MTX900 Radio Service Software, cables, RIB, and a 386/486 computer.
+Frequencies can be changed with MTX900 Radio Service Software, a programming cable (can be made using 15 pin d-sub and speakermic connector.), RIB, and 386/486 computer.

 All logos are property of their respective owners.
 Not responsible for any damage to equipment modified using content and/or instructions contained on this page.
 This page intended for hobby purposes only.